COP21: All You Need To Know

 The agreement involved many different parties or member states and is legally binding.
 Some of the parties involved included Austria, France, The United States, The United Kingdom, Spain, Australia, Japan, Canada, Ireland, Italy and the Netherlands.

 COP 21 goals: keeping the rise in temperature below 2°C

-The COP 21 marked a turning point in climate action history, with a definitive move towards a below 2°C target.
+COP 21 marked a turning point in climate action history, with a definitive move towards a below 2°C target.
 A greater temperature increase than 2°C in the Earth’s atmosphere is thought to be very dangerous by climate scientists.
-In fact the agreement even specifies that an overall goal of only a 1.5°C increase should be aimed for, which would help to protect island states who are the most threatened by rising sea levels.
+In fact, the agreement even specifies that an overall goal of only a 1.5°C increase should be aimed for, which would help to protect island states who are the most threatened by rising sea levels.

-On the 1st of November 2015, the UN body that deals with climate change, known as the UNFCCC, published an evaluation that warned that even given the changes that have already been made by states, that the rate of global warming would still be between 2.7°C and 3°C, which was still above the threshold set by scientists.
+On 1st November 2015, the UN body that deals with climate change, known as the UNFCCC, published an evaluation that warned that even given the changes that have already been made by states, that the rate of global warming would still be between 2.7°C and 3°C, which was still above the threshold set by scientists.